 Ezra Shaw /Getty Images

-Here’s what visitors can expect at some of the big parks, and information on whether visiting these destinations is safe for you, for park workers and for communities.
+Here’s more on what visitors can expect at some of the big parks, and information on whether visiting these destinations is safe for you, for park workers and for communities.
 (Note: Before visiting a specific National Park Service site, be sure to check its web page for updates and alerts.)

-Can I go to a national park?
+Can I go to any national park now?